juanrgon/chatgpt-cli/README.md

 Then you can start a conversation with ChatGPT:

 ```
-chatgpt What is 2 + 2
+chatgpt what is 2 + 2
 ```

 You can also send multiline messages: